cms-svj/t-channel_Analysis/README.md

 ```bash
 python analyze.py -d <sample label> -N <number of files>
 ```
-To make neural network training files locally using the signal and background ntuples, make sure you are using the LCG coffea environment.
-The way the code is set up now, we need to `hadd` the training root files together, but the singularity environment does not support `hadd`
+To make neural network training files locally using the signal and background ntuples, make sure you are using the singularity coffea environment.
+The way the code is set up now, we need to `hadd` the training root files together, but the singularity environment does not support `hadd`.
+The singularity container containing the `coffea` environment does not contain the `ROOT` (This is discussed in the later section).
 ```bash
 python analyze_root_varModule.py -d <sample label> -N <number of files>
 ```